jim-schwoebel/sound_event_detection/README.md

 ![](https://github.com/jim-schwoebel/acoustic_event_detection/blob/master/sed_vis/visualizers/Screen%20Shot%202019-04-26%20at%2011.33.31%20AM.png)

 What results is a .CSV annotation file for the entire length of the session in the ./processed/ folder along with the base audio file (e.g. 'fast.wav').
 See below for the example annotation.
-This annotation is necessary for visualizing the file later (the 0.80 probability here can be changed to whatever probability in the script).
+This annotation is necessary for visualizing the file later (the 0.80 probability here can be changed in the settings.json to other values).

 ```
 filename	onset	offset	event_label	probability